Faresalghazy/PiCa/README.md

 # Configuring the pi software
 First, clone or download this repository as a .zip.
 Second, unpack it and note the location of the repository, we will assume it is on your home folder.
-In which case, open up a terminal and type the following.
+In which case, open up a terminal and type the following:

     ls PiCa
     python3 Main.py